 |---|---|---|---|

-3) Anthropic in 2026: enterprise trust, controllability, and “boring” reliability
+3) Anthropic in 2026: controllability wins boring enterprise deals

 Key Takeaway

-5) What changes for developers: routing, evals, and unit economics become first-class
+5) The developer shift: routing, evals, and unit economics are the product

-The most important shift for developers in 2026 is that model selection is no longer a one-time decision.
-It’s a continuous optimization problem.
-Teams that treat the model as a pluggable component—swappable behind an internal interface—move faster and negotiate better economics.
-Teams that hard-code to a single vendor’s “agent” abstraction often ship faster initially, then hit a wall when costs spike or policies shift.
+Model choice in 2026 isn’t a one-time pick.
+It’s continuous optimization.
+Teams that treat the model as a pluggable dependency—behind a stable internal interface—move faster, spend less, and sleep better during vendor incidents.
+Teams that hard-wire to a single provider’s agent abstraction often ship quickly, then pay for it when costs change or constraints tighten.

-Practically, modern AI stacks now look like this: a router selects a model based on task type (classification vs. code vs. voice), risk tier (customer-facing vs. internal), and cost target; an eval harness runs regression suites nightly; observability tracks token usage, tool-call failure rates, and “human escalation per 1,000 sessions”; and governance layers enforce which tools an agent can call.
-This is why “LLMOps” vendors—LangSmith (LangChain), Weights & Biases, Arize, and Humanloop—remain relevant even as model providers ship more native tooling.
+Modern stacks increasingly look like this: a router selects the right model based on task type, risk tier, and budget; an eval harness runs regression suites on real workflows; observability tracks token usage, tool-call failures, and escalation rates; governance enforces which tools an agent can call and under what conditions.
+LLMOps products like LangSmith (LangChain), Weights & Biases, Arize, and Humanloop still matter because they help you measure and ship changes safely.

 Table 2: A 2026 decision checklist for productionizing frontier models